Abarim Publications' online Biblical Greek Dictionary

 A dog from, say, New Zealand, is immediately able to engage in play with a dog from, say, Scotland, due to some innate and shared dog-law from which universal dog-signs derive.
 In the same way, humans from anywhere in the world would have been able to engage in complex interactions with humans from anywhere else through a kind of syntax that's uniquely human and doubtlessly vastly more complex than canine syntax.

-Linguists have long known that all human languages in the world are deeply similar and operate by means of some shared, underlying syntax.
+Linguists have long known that all human languages in the world are deeply similar and operate by means of some shared, underlying syntax (and is a so-called emergent property).
 Before man had words he sang melodies, spontaneous but repeated melodies like whale songs that others could pick up on and join.
 Traveling groups that approached large settlements could even have provided counter-vocals, with which to show intentions.
 It's not unthinkable that the harmonious world of pre-speech man carried patterns as diverse as the weather in the atmosphere and that discrete information was able to travel vast distances within the harmonies, like the talking drums of Africa would much later.

 It's that innate desire to harmonize that still governs much of human activities today.
 It's ultimately why we converse, but it's also why we dance the night away, living our life and staying young on the floor (as the lady said).
 But as we invented speech, our collective attention shifted into our verbal consciousness and away from the subconsciousness in which lived our desire to synchronize and harmonize.
 We literally lost control over our minds, and succumbed to nationalism, and nationalism resulted in wars.
 Since reaching a rending nadir in national socialism, the powers that be understand man better than he does himself, and while most of us dance the night away, others feed energy in certain places and remove it from others, to regulate the weather of mankind's mind and to prevent the storms we call world wars.